edunham/orglog/README.md

 Copy `credentials.py.example` to `credentials.py`, and edit it to contain the GitHub username and password of an account without 2-factor auth.

+Alternately, set the `GH_USER` and `GH_PASS` environment variables to contain the username and password of a GitHub account without 2-factor auth.

 Then run `python orglog.py orgname` and the log will be created.

 ## Gitstat